 Five reasons to study Building

 For those considering a degree in Building but need further convincing, we lend our expertise.
-Here are five compelling reasons to study this course.
+Here are five compelling reasons to study this subject area.

 1. Work on something important

 Our modern world is filled with infinite buildings of all different shapes, sizes and purposes.
 From schools to swimming pools, prisons to playgrounds, your degree could lead you to work in many interesting jobs and projects that improve the way we live.

 Degrees in medical disciplines have the highest employment prospects, but outside of those subjects, Building is right up there with the very best.
 Professional employment is above average and shows that a degree in this subject area will increase your employability.

 Building graduates usually have a good graduate starting salary, and the average numbers are increasing.
 So, if you’re applying to the subject now, you should have some assurances over the salary you expect to earn upon graduation.